What is a House in Multiple Occupation?

 Alternatively both licensed and non-licensable properties may be found plotted on our map of the district by selecting the tab at the top entitled 'Go to an area', making your selection and then selecting the tab entitled 'use Map to find', then the option for Houses in Multiple Occupation.

+We are limited as to the information we can provide on individual properties if the enquiry if from a person without a legal interest in the property.
 If you think that a HMO needs licensing or does not appear on our registers, please contact us.

 New Enforcement Powers - Fixed Penalty Notices